jpupper/raymarchingexplorer/README.md

 - Use W A S D E Q keys for moving the camera arround like a FPS.

 This sketch uses the RenderManager class created by myself uploaded to https://github.com/jpupper/p5shader to handle the shaders.

+Edit the file shaders/generative/luzysombra3.frag to change the scenes and the things.
+Edit the file js/p5obj/luzysombra.js to add uniforms and control the camera movement.

 Thanks so much to kali for helping me solve the camera rotations, teaching me raymarching and lend me the bloom shader for this one.